dave/courtney/README.md

 If you have special arguments to pass to the `go test` command, add them here.
 Add one `-t` flag per argument e.g.
 ```
-$ courtney -t="-count=2" -t="-parallel=4"
+courtney -t="-count=2" -t="-parallel=4"
 ```

 ### Verbose: -v
 `Verbose output`

-All the output from the go test command is streamed directly to the stdout.
-This also gives more information about missing code when in `-e` mode.
+All the output from the `go test -v` command is shown.
+This also shows snippets of missing code when in `-e` mode.

 # Output
 Courtney will fail if the tests fail.
 If the tests succeed, it will create or